PsychedelicOrange/byoe/README.md

 ## Tools
 We also have plans to build an **SDF editor** that unlike others can generate functions that can be re-used in other shading languages.
 Most SDF editors output popular 3D formats, but in relaity outputting math formulas and funtions are the most useful to integrate them into any engine and edit them further.
 We will try to export in GLSL/HLSL/JSON formats.

+More info on the editor can be found on the sdf-editor branch here: https://github.com/PsychedelicOrange/byoe/tree/sdf-editor/sdf

 ## Building

 Folow these instructions to build the engine and run the game.
 All the dependencies such as cglm, glfw etc. will be cloned and built by CMake itself.